techgrounds/techgrounds-JarBanf/10_Final-Project/my_daily_logs.md

         Response:
         - `✅  Environment aws://908959576754/eu-central-1 bootstrapped.`

+    - Before deploying a CDK app, I can synthesize it first to preview the CDK app output CloudFormation file.
+The output CloudFormation file is the actual thing that gets uploaded into the AWS cloud.
+    To synthesize a CDK app, use the `cdk synth` command.

+        ```bash
+        cdk synth
+        ```
+        Response:
+        - A CloudFormation template file including the resources.

     - Use `cdk deploy` to deploy the CDK app.

         ```bash
         cdk deploy
         ```

-        If presented with `Do you wish to deploy these changes (y/n)?`, enter `y` to deploy the stack and create the resources.
+        If presented with `Do you wish to deploy these changes (y/n)?`, enter `y`.

         Response:
         - ```bash